Nepal Sanskrit University

-Nepal Sanskrit University (formerly Mahendra Sanskrit University) was established in December 1986 and has its central office at Beljhundi in Dang district of Lumbini Province, Nepal.
-It is 13 km away from the city of Ghorahi.
+Nepal Sanskrit University (नेपाल संस्कृत विश्वविद्यालय) a university in Nepal.
+It was established in December 1986 and has its central office at Beljhundi in Dang district of Lumbini Province, Nepal.
+The university is 13 km away from the city of Ghorahi.

 Academics

 The university offers Bachelor (Shastri), Bachelor of Education, Masters (Acharya) and Doctoral courses in classical and modern subjects.
-It offers Bachelors Of Ayurvedic Medicine And Surgery (BAMS), and going to start Institute of Sthapatya (IOS) also condensed courses for Ayurvedacharya.
+It offers Bachelors of Ayurvedic Medicine and Surgery (BAMS), and going to start Institute of Sthapatya (IOS) also condensed courses for Ayurvedacharya.

 The university has 12 constituent and 13 affiliated Vidhyapeetha (Campuses) around the country.

 Inspired by the long unbroken tradition of Sanskrit in Nepal, the university was established for the following purposes: